Sweety1301/Virtual-Mouse-Using-Hand-Gestures/README.md

-# Virtual-Mouse-Using-Hand-Gestures

-The Virtual Mouse Detection project aims to develop a system that allows users to control the mouse pointer through hand gestures using computer vision techniques.
-This project utilizes a webcam to track hand movements and detect specific gestures to simulate mouse actions such as moving the cursor, left-clicking, right-clicking, double-clicking.

-Objective

-The main objective is to implement a computer vision-based virtual mouse system using Python, OpenCV, Mediapipe, and PyAutoGUI that can:
-●	Track hand gestures.

-●	Translate these gestures into mouse actions.

-●	Perform actions like left-click, right-click, double-click.
+# AI-Based Virtual Mouse Using Hand Gesture Recognition

+A real-time virtual mouse system that allows users to control the mouse cursor and perform click actions using hand gestures captured through a webcam.
+The project uses computer vision and geometric analysis of hand landmarks to enable touch-free human–computer interaction.

+## Key Features

+Real-time hand tracking using MediaPipe

+Cursor movement using index finger position

+Gesture-based left click, right click, and double click

+Screenshot capture using a fist gesture

+Smooth cursor movement with jitter reduction

+Cooldown logic to prevent accidental repeated actions

+## Technologies Used

+Python

+OpenCV

+MediaPipe

+NumPy

+PyAutoGUI

+Pynput

+## How It Works (High Level)

+Webcam captures live video feed

+MediaPipe detects 21 hand landmarks per frame

+Finger bending is determined using angle calculations

+Distance between thumb and index finger is used for gesture separation

+Detected gestures are mapped to mouse actions in real time